Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 Holocaust education is a staple of Jewish day school education.
 What messages do day school students take from this education?
 In this session, Meredith Katz discusses her recently published study, which explores how a group of day school kids navigated questions of particularism and universalism, and how Holocaust education helped them to see themselves as civic actors in the broader community.

-Listen to the How Do Jewish Day School Kids Think About the Holocaust?
-Podcast Episode
+Listen to Podcast: How Do Jewish Day School Kids Think About the Holocaust?

 Mijal Bitton and Jon Levisohn on a Zoom screen